PsiBorg

 9. LTE 4G

-Long-Term Evolution (LTE) is a standard for wireless broadband communication for mobile devices and data terminals, based on the GSM/EDGE and UMTS/HSPA technologies.
+Long-Term Evolution (LTE) is a standard for wireless broadband communication for mobile devices and data terminals.
+It’s based on GSM/EDGE and UMTS/HSPA technologies.
 It increases the capacity and speed using a different radio interface together with core network improvements.

 10. 5G